Casal2/casal2.github.io/index.md

 The [Casal2 project status](https://casal2.github.io/project_status)

+## CASAL files for Windows and Linux

+Files for [CASAL](https://casal2.github.io/casal), the predecessor of Casal2

 ## Casal2 User and Developer Support Forums

 The Casal2 user and developer support forums are available on the [Casal2 Discourse site](https://casal2.discourse.group).